User Guide

 2. The user can now select the application to download pressing RETURN or ENTER.
 Now, the SidecarT board will find the floppy image in the database that contains the application and download it to the storage folder for floppy images.

-4. Gently reset or power cycle the Atari ST to use the floppy image.
+4. From the menu the user can reset the computer.
 The Atari ST will boot normally and will use the floppy image as if it was a physical floppy disk.

 Set the URL of the database and images files